OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

     + [Backup Codes](#backup-codes)
   * [Operational Tasks](#operational-tasks)

+## Forgot Password Service

+The service providing the Forgot Password functionality should follow secure practices on three stages.

+> Security considerations for properly handling tokens and codes on the backend are discussed in the [methods' implementation](#methods-implementation) section.

+### Forgot Password Request

+The user uses the forgot password service and inputs their username or email.
+To ensure the security on this stage, the below should implemented:

+- Unified user message, whether the user exists or not.
+- Unified time for the user response.
+A quick exit method should not be used if a user doesn't exist and an email is not sent.
+- Rate-limiting (*e.g.* Captchas, blocking IPs for a period of time, etc.) to protect the application against brute-force attacks.
+- Employ proper [Input Validation](Input_Validation_Cheat_Sheet.md) on the sent field.

+### Code or Token Insertion

+After a user uses the service to reset their password, a code or token is provided to the user following one of the [methods](#methods) discussed later on in this document.
+In order to securely handle that token or code once the user inserts it, the same security practices employed for the [forgot password request](#forgot-password-request) should be used.

+### User Resets Password

+Once the user is validated through the provided token or code, they should reset their password to a new secure one.
+In order to secure this last step, the measures should be taken:

+- Validate that a secure password policy is in place.
+- The user should confirm the password they set by writing it twice.
+- Update and store the password following [secure practices](Password_Storage_Cheat_Sheet.md).
+- Send the user an email informing them that their password has been reset.
+- Ask the user to re-login.
+Don't auto-login users on password reset!
+- Ask the user if they want to invalidate all of the sessions, or invalidate the sessions by default without prompting the user.

 ## Methods

 In order to allow a user to request a password reset, you will need to have some way to identify the user, or a means to reach out to them through a side-channel.